-Light therapy for SAD uses a full-spectrum bright light that is shined indirectly into your eyes.
-When you use light therapy, you sit about 2 feet away from a bright light -- about 20 times brighter than normal room lighting.
+A full-spectrum bright light shines indirectly into your eyes.
+You sit about 2 feet away from a bright light -- about 20 times brighter than normal room lighting.
 The therapy starts with one 10- to 15-minute session per day.
 Then the times increase to 30 to 45 minutes a day, depending on your response.

-Some people with SAD recover within days using light therapy.
+Some people with SAD recover within days of using light therapy.
 Others take much longer.
-If the SAD symptoms are not resolved, the prescribing doctor may increase the light therapy sessions to twice daily.
+If the SAD symptoms don't go away, your doctor may increase the light therapy sessions to twice daily.

-- Try exercising for 30 minutes a day, three times a week.
+Exercise for 30 minutes a day, five times a week.

-When Should I Call my Doctor About Seasonal Depression?
+When Should I Call my Doctor?

 If your doctor recommends light therapy, ask if the practice provides light boxes for patients with SAD.
-You can also rent or purchase a light box, but they are expensive and health insurance companies do not usually cover them.
+You can also rent or purchase a light box, but they're expensive, and health insurance companies don't usually cover them.